LiLabAtVT/DeepTE/README.md

                   LINE: the input sequence is LINE TEs
                   SINE: the input sequence is SINE TEs
-                  Domain: the input sequence is Class II subclass1 TEs with specified super families
+                  Domain: the input sequence is Class II subclass1 TEs with specified super families If users do not initiate '-fam', DeepTE will regard your input sequences are unknown TEs.

 -modify           If set this argument, users need to provide domain file generated from another script: DeepTE_domain.py.